-Insert in the space indicated in the LGT a detailed map showing the location of the project and denote the beginning and end points of the termini.
+Insert in the space indicated in the LPT a detailed map showing the location of the project and denote the beginning and end points of the termini with a line on the map showing where the proposed roadway project is located.
+Please make sure to label any pertinent streets or features that may be referenced in the "Introduction" portion of the document.
 If this is a segment of a larger project, include a second map showing the overall termini and the funding segments that make up the overall project.
-Include the PIN number for each segment.
+Include the PIN for each segment.
+Always include a North Arrow and Scale Bar on your location map.